Greta Scacchi: Career

 Scacchi's first on-screen role was in the first season finale of Bergerac in 1981, when she played a model who was the girlfriend of an international criminal being pursued by the eponymous detective.
 The following year, she made her film debut in the German film Second Sight.

 Scacchi's first leading role was in the British film Heat and Dust (1983), opposite Shashi Kapoor and Julie Christie; her performance earned a BAFTA nomination for Best Newcomer to Film.
 She went on to give performances in films such as The Ebony Tower (1984), The Coca-Cola Kid (1985), White Mischief (1987), Presumed Innocent (1990), The Player (1992) and Country Life (1994).
 She turned down the role of Catherine Trammell in Basic Instinct (1992).
 She later reflected on her early career: "It was very clear to me even then that I was always being invited to play a male fantasy.
 I had to work very hard to punch some integrity into the idea of being a woman when I was placed inside that male gaze."

-In 1996, Scacchi won an Emmy Award for her portrayal of Alexandra of Hesse in the television film Rasputin: Dark Servant of Destiny, and was nominated for a Golden Globe and numerous other awards.
+In 1996, Scacchi won an Emmy Award for her portrayal of Alix of Hesse in the television film Rasputin: Dark Servant of Destiny, and was nominated for a Golden Globe and numerous other awards.
 In 1999, she had a role as an Italian-Australian single mother in the Australian film Looking for Alibrandi, a performance for which she won the 2000 AFI award for Best Supporting Actress.

 In 2007, Scacchi received an Emmy Award nomination for Outstanding Supporting Actress in a Miniseries or a Movie for Broken Trail.

 Scacchi is fluent in English, French, German, and Italian, which has made her a popular choice for European casting directors.